New Zealand Air Training Corps: Foundation and World War II

-Post World War II and Compulsory Military Training
+Post World War II and compulsory military training

-The introduction of Compulsory Military Training (CMT) brought a period of crisis for the ATC.
-If the RNZAF could get sufficient recruits from interested CMT trainees there would be little need for an ATC.
+The introduction of compulsory military training brought a period of crisis for the ATC.
+If the RNZAF could get sufficient recruits from conscripted trainees there would be little need for an ATC.
 Premises were in poor shape, equipment was short, and there was a serious shortage of instructors.
-It was decided that the Corps lacked good officers, and that the regular force provided insufficient assistance.
-Steps were taken to improve the ATC reducing the lower age limit to 15 years, closing some smaller units and holding a refresher course for instructors.
+It was decided that the ATC lacked good officers, and that the regular force provided insufficient assistance.
+Steps were taken to improve the ATC by reducing the lower age limit to 15 years, closing some smaller units and holding a refresher course for instructors.

-CMT was abolished again in 1958 and replaced by the ballot system of conscripted service for randomly selected 20-year-old males, which operated between 1960 and 1970.
+Compulsory military training was abolished in 1958 and replaced by a ballot system of conscripted service for randomly selected 20-year-old males, which operated between 1960 and 1970.
 By 1964 the Combined Cadet Forces reached a peak strength of 198 units, with 1000 officers and about 56,000 cadets.

+In 1962 the Air Training Corps celebrated its 21st anniversary.
+Celebrations were held around the country including a rugby game held at RNZAF Station Hobsonville in September and a team of cadets making an ultra-marathon relay run from Invercargill to Hobsonville, a distance of over 1,600km.